anira-project/anira/docs/ci-overhaul.md

 > The roadmap text this plan implements is the current v3 architecture draft (section 11, M0 items 3 and 4).
 The copy at `docs/anira-v3-architecture.md` is an older revision — where they differ (e.g. the old draft's `test/fixtures/` directory, since dropped), the newer draft governs: WAV fixtures come from `thl::core::read_wav`, model paths stay compile definitions from `extras/CMakeLists.txt`.

-> **Beyond-mandate items needing explicit sign-off** (marked ⚠ where they appear): PR-tier coverage reduction (§3.6 — in tension with the roadmap's "merges with the full test suite green" rule), the model-repo pinning (§3.5 — changes configure behaviour for every consumer, not just CI), the on_tag toolchain switch for release artifacts (§3.2), and the nightly cron / merge queue (§3.6).
+> **Beyond-mandate items needing explicit sign-off** (marked ⚠ where they appear): PR-tier coverage reduction (§3.6 — in tension with the roadmap's "merges with the full test suite green" rule), the model-repo pinning (§3.5 — changes configure behaviour for every consumer, not just CIs; ships with the PR that carries this document), the on_tag toolchain switch for release artifacts (§3.2), and the nightly cron / merge queue (§3.6).
 Everything else is either the letter of items 3–4 or pure mechanics.
+>
+> **Status**: steps 0a, 0b, 0d and 1 are implemented in the PR carrying this document.
+Step 0c (the sccache 0%-hit diagnosis) needs live runs — this PR's own CI provides the first data points.
+Steps 2–7 follow.

 ---